G20 Fails to Reach Consensus on Renewable Energy Targets and Ukraine Conflict

 Credit: Unsplash/Waldemar Brandt

 Another contentious topic of discussion during the meeting revolved around production, seen as a potential solution to transition away from fossil fuels.
-While some members advocated for adopting the term “low-carbon hydrogen,” which could encompass hydrogen produced using gas with lower carbon intensity than coal, others preferred the term “green hydrogen,” produced solely from renewable energy sources.
+While some members advocated for adopting the term “low-carbon hydrogen,” which could encompass hydrogen produced using gas with lower carbon intensity than coal, others preferred the term “,” produced solely from renewable energy sources.

-Moreover, the ongoing conflict in Ukraine also became a point of disagreement during the meeting.
-As the EU and the US expressed concerns over the war and energy insecurity resulting from it, Russia, which labels the conflict as a special military operation, raised the issue of attacks on the Nord Stream gas pipeline from Russia to for the first time in a G20 meeting.
+Moreover, the ongoing conflict in also became a point of disagreement during the meeting.
+As the EU and the US expressed concerns over the war and energy insecurity resulting from it, Russia, which labels the conflict as a special military operation, raised the issue of attacks on the Nord Stream gas pipeline from Russia to Germany for the first time in a G20 meeting.

 The meeting, which extended for hours on Thursday and into the early hours of Friday, saw differing opinions on how to describe the situation in Ukraine.
 Given the lack of consensus on several critical matters, it is anticipated that the meeting may not result in a joint statement.
 Instead, a summary will likely be published, outlining the most significant dialogues and disagreements.